 Documenting completion of professional paper

-The capstone paper must be submitted to Humphrey Graduate Student Services so that it can be permanently housed in the University of Minnesota Libraries Digital Conservancy.
-Following instructions below, submit no later than the 20th day of the intended graduation month.
+The capstone paper must be submitted to Humphrey Career and Student Success so that it can be permanently housed in the University of Minnesota Libraries Digital Conservancy.
+Following the instructions below, submit no later than the 20th day of the intended graduation month.
 Essential deadlines include: